Bhumika-Kothwal/Binary-Beasts/README.md

 > It can also be used by students to keep themselves awake while studing as the alarm will wake them up whenever they feel drowsy allowing them to continue their studies without any tension of drowsing off.

 ## Future scope
 > The project now uses the web-cam to capture the images of driver to process upon.
 Further work includes -
 - [ ] Providing feature to capture images using Raspberry-Pi or other external camera
 - [ ] Building this model into a hardware which can be directly fixed onto a place
-- [ ] Making this into a web-application and can be used by any external server as well

 ## Screenshots
 Add a few screenshots here to give the viewer a quick idea of what your project looks like.
 After all, a picture speaks a thousand words.